| |

 Instructions

-• Preheat the oven.
-Heat the oven to 350°F and lightly grease baking sheets or line them with parchment paper.
+• Heat the oven to 350°F and lightly grease baking sheets or line them with parchment paper.

-• Cream the butter and sugar.
-In a large mixing bowl, cream butter and granulated sugar until light; add vanilla, then beat in eggs and melted chocolate.
+• In a large mixing bowl, cream butter and granulated sugar until light; add vanilla extract, then beat in eggs and melted chocolate.

-• Roll in powdered sugar.
-Roll balls in confectioners’ sugar and place on the baking sheets about 2 inches apart.
+• Shape the cookie dough into 1-inch balls and roll them in confectioners' sugar.
+Arrange them on the baking sheets about 2 inches apart.

 Keyword chocolate cookies